Zuehlke/software-engineering-corner/drafts/component-variants-react.md

 ## Method 2: Seperate Component

-One could be tempted to create a seperate component for each variant, e.g. `SuccessButton` and `SuccessButton`.
+One could be tempted to create a seperate component for each variant, e.g. `SuccessButton` and `DestructiveButton `.
 However, this comes with some downsides:

 First of all, the variants no longer automatically share the same functionality and base styling.
 Of course, we can fix that by creating a shared button which is used by all the variants: